Victor Ivan: In the name of the Independence of the judiciary

-The Ravaya once exposed a Magistrate who had been accused of raping a female respondent of a court case heard by him.
-Sarathnanda Silva, the Attorney General, adamantly maintained a rigid stand of safeguarding the accused when the Criminal Investigations Department had confirmed after investigations that the accused magistrate had actually committed the offence.
+Ravaya once exposed a Magistrate who had been accused of raping a female respondent of a court case heard by him.
+Sarath N. Silva, the Attorney General, adamantly maintained a rigid stand of safeguarding the accused when the Criminal Investigations Department had confirmed after investigations that the accused magistrate had actually committed the offence.
 Under the circumstance, Victor Ivan, began to delve into the character of the Attorney General himself on the presumption that he too, might be a corrupt person as much as the accused he was safeguarding.
 He was able to discover a good incident that revealed the corrupt nature of his character.